luisbazo/helm-charts/README.md

 Requirements:

 - Openshift Container Platform
-- GITOPS Operator installed in the cluster
+- Red Hat Openshift GitOps Operator installed in the cluster

 Inspiration and charts examples I have forked and customized